 Henri Marteau was born in 1874 in Reims as the son of the textile manufacturer Charles Marteau and his wife Clara.
-In their salon, his parents regularly welcomed the European elite of art and science.
-It was there that Marteau, aged five, met Ernesto Camillo Sivori, a student of Niccolò Paganini, who gave the enthusiastic child a small violin and his first violin lessons.
-As a child prodigyhe gave his debut in 1884 in Reims in front of an audience of 2000 people.
-In 1887 he fascinated Johannes Brahms, the press and the public alike at a concert of the Society of Friends of Music in Vienna.
-Since 1904 he was friends with Max Reger, whose work he promoted tirelessly.
-They perfomed together in more than 50 concerts.
-In 1908 he succeeded Joseph Joachim as Professor at the Academy of Music in Berlin.
-He builthis villa in Lichtenberg from 1911 to 1913.
-Marteau lost his professorship during World War I due to his French citizenship.
-He was placed under housearrest in Lichtenberg in 1916.
-In 1920 he became a Swedish citizen.
+His parents received the European elite from the arts and sciences in their salon, where, at the age of five, Henri met Ernesto Camillo Sivori, a pupil of Niccolò Paganini.
+Sivori provided the enthusiastic child with a small violin and his first lessons.
+Marteau made his debut as a prodigy in 1884 in Reims before an audience of 2000.
+In 1887, he fascinated Johannes Brahms, the press, and the public at a concert of the Society of Friends of Music in Vienna.